Clean Boats, Clean Waters

 - Greatly impedes recreational use;

 - Soon real estate values decline.

-Once Eurasian Watermilfoil has infested a lake it is extremely difficult to eradicate.
+Once Eurasian Watermilfoil has infested a lake it is extremely difficult if not impossible to eradicate.
 Lake managers can often only seek to control the spread by integrating the most effective, economically feasible and environmentally sound best management practices available.
 If Milfoil becomes well established and gains dominance over the shoreline area, the probability for eradication decreases drastically.
 Once the entire littoral zone (where sunlight penetrates to the lake bottom) becomes a monoculture stand of Milfoil, most functional aspects of this highly productive part of the lake are lost!
 Taking rapid and early action when a milfoil infestation is ﬁrst detected in a water body will minimize environmental impacts to the ecosystem and lessen the economic impacts to the community.

 Programs aimed at preventing the spread or introduction of invasive species into Vermont are the best and least costly means of protection available.
-The Shadow Lake Association’s Milfoil Committee’s early detection efforts includes lake mapping and conducting weekly underwater inspections of the shoreline to monitor for the presence of Milfoil throughout the summer season.
-We typically conduct two, back to back, lake-wide surveys, June through September, with our team of boat surface support to assist our professional diver and volunteer trained snorkelers.
+The Shadow Lake Association’s Milfoil Committee’s early detection efforts includes lake mapping and conducting weekly underwater inspections of the shoreline to monitor for the presence of Milfoil and other aquatic invasives throughout the summer season.
+We typically conduct two, back to back, lake-wide surveys, June through September, with our team of boat surface support to assist our professional divers and volunteer trained snorkelers.
 Our Boat Wash program is another example of a working method to help prevent aquatic invasive species from infesting this lake.

 This video, although made in Michigan, is applicable to Vermont and contains valuable information.